Tokyo in 4 days, 5 places not to be missed on your visit to the capital of Japan

 You can take advantage of your visit to Senso-ji Temple to see the Asakusa district, an old district full of traditional shops with good views of the Sumida River.
 On Nakamise Street you’ll find plenty of food stalls, souvenir and craft shops.

-If, like me, you are one of those who likes to walk around the city, from the Akihabara neighbourhood you have a 40-minute walk to the Asakusa neighbourhood.
+If, like me, you are one of those who likes to walk around the city, from the Akihabara neighborhood you have a 40-minute walk to the Asakusa neighborhood.
 However, it is advisable to visit it early in the morning to save tides of tourists taking pictures.

 Not far from Asakusa is the Akihabara neighborhood, one of Tokyo’s most famous neighborhoods for its freaky atmosphere.
 This neighborhood is characterized by its shopping centers dedicated to manga, anime and video games.
 If you’re a fan of anime and video games, it’s a must during your trip to Tokyo in 4 days.
 Don’t forget to go to Akihabara’s best-known shopping mall: Yodobashi-Akiba.

 Akihabara is also home to a large number of maid cafes: cosplay cafes, where waitresses are dressed as maids, sing songs and dance.
 Everything inside is quite surreal and very kawaii.

 Another surreal place worth visiting is the Shibuya crossing.
 It is by far the busiest crosswalk in the world.
 Standing at the foot of the street, seeing how during the red light the sidewalk is filled with people and when it turns green a lot of people cross the street to different directions is a curious experience.
 You can wait a while to see if the influx of people goes down and you will see that it never stops.

 Once seen and lived from the ground, it is worth seeing it from above.
 If you don’t want to spend anything you can see it from the subway corridor.
 Otherwise, you can go to one of the many cafes in the buildings adjacent to the crossroads.
 For example: Starbucks, Magnet by Shibuya 109 terrace or Mag’s Park lookout.
 In this link there is more detail about the best places to see the crossing from above.